-Clearing opens this year on Thursday 5 July.
-Start preparing for it now, and you could get your future off to a great start… especially now that there are some new online tools available to make the process easier.
+Clearing opens this year on Monday 6 July.
+Start preparing for it now, and you could get your future off to a great start… especially with the online tools available to make the process easier.

-If you’re applying for the first time after 30 June, you’ll need to register and make a full application including your personal statement.
+If you’re applying for the first time, you’ll need to register and make a full application including your personal statement.
 When you submit your application, you’ll receive a welcome email to access UCAS’s Track service, where you’ll also receive your Clearing number.
 That’s when you can access Clearing’s services, including course and place searches and an ‘ask advice’ feature.

 You can also sign into the site, save your searches and shortlist your favourite courses.
 You can also name your searches, which saves time each time you log back into the site to continue looking for that dream course.

 The site’s design is mobile-friendly, meaning that you can access Clearing from any of your devices.

 Learning more about the courses and seeing universities as well will help you to build up a true picture of where you’d like to apply to.
 The University of Law is holding virtual open days for its law and business courses throughout June and July.
 As ULaw student Emily McKinnell says: “The open day was informative and engaging; it gave me the opportunity to get a real insight into life as a student here.”

 For more information about Clearing, visit our Clearing webpages or call 0808 3019834.